AnhLNguyen/CMPE152/Project_2_Top-downParser/README.md

    (1) Under "Run"->"Edit Configurations", put main.Main as main class.
    Specify your test file in "Redirect input from".
    (2) Click "Run"->"Run Main"

+**Features that modified based on the sample code**

+1. Token definitions (ID, FOR, and INCDECEXPR)
+2. Type checking
+3. Self-increment and decrement expression
+4. For loop